Bard-EH/PECS/README.md

 Furthermore, many VPN services are essentially scams.
 It's very easy to promise increased security, especially given the stature of VPNs in the public mind -- but it's basically impossible to validate without auditing.
 (Just because they **say** they don't keep logs, doesn't mean they **don't** keep logs.)

 Overall, VPNs are not worth the trouble.
 If you're sure you want one, set one up on a remote server yourself.
-If you can't do that...maybe don't use a VPN?
+If you can't do that...maybe don't use a VPN.

+### Tor
+Keeps things anonymous.
+People in between know you're using Tor.
+Slow.
+Use something like Tor Browser Bundle.
+Or Tails, depending on how secret you want to keep things.